lupyuen/lupyuen.github.io/src/nuttx2.md

 - But NuttX hangs in the C Function __qemu_rv_start__

-We'll find out why in the next article!
+We'll have plenty more tantalising treats in the next article!

 # What's Next